 Using a third-party delivery service is great for restaurants just starting out, or restaurants that can’t shoulder the cost of starting their own delivery service.
 These apps also serve as a great marketing tool, because they expand your reach to customers you might never have reached otherwise.

 Google has also partnered with some third-party delivery companies, which expands your reach even further.
 For example, to order from a participating restaurant, consumers can hit the “order online” button directly through a Google search and get their food delivered through companies like DoorDash and Postmates, without even downloading the third-party app.

 Some of the biggest players in the third-party food delivery space are Uber Eats, DoorDash, GrubHub, Postmates, Caviar, Seamless, Deliveroo, FoodPanda and BiteSquad.

 A nationwide survey of almost 3,000 U.S. consumers found that roughly 38% of respondents selected GrubHub as their top choice.
 Following GrubHub, UberEats came in second place with 36%, and DoorDash at approximately 20%.

 The below chart, created by Restaurant Business Online, is a great visual representation of the biggest companies in the third-party delivery space, showing by average spend per transaction.
 The average amount consumers spend with third-party delivery is $34, though it’s worth noting that different third-party delivery platforms attract different types of spenders.
 For example, those using Caviar or DoorDash tend to spend more than those using Uber Eats or Postmates.

 If you choose to work with a third-party delivery vendor, it’s standard for them to take a percentage of every order they send your way.
 Uber Eats, for example, charges a fee of approximately 30% of every check that came to the restaurant via Uber Eats.
 This can be an intolerable cost for restaurants who operate on razor-thin margins.

 Additionally, in recent months, the major players in the third-party scene have come under fire for questionable business practices and high fees that contribute to restaurant closures across the country.

-Grubhub/Seamless was hit with a class-action lawsuit this May by restaurants who were charged fees when a customer would call or interact with a restaurant via Grubhub but not place an order.
+Grubhub/Seamless was hit with a class-action lawsuit this past May by restaurants who were charged fees when a customer would call or interact with a restaurant via Grubhub but not place an order.